BadDNA/seqcap/README.md

    with knowledge of [Python](http://www.python.org) to aid this process.

-## acknowledgments
+## Acknowledgments

 We thank the [UCSC genome browser](http://genome.ucsc.edu), in particular, for being an awesome resource that enables much of the work within.
 We also thank all of the organizations that have made genomic sequences available for the many organisms we've used as part of this and other work.
+Lastly, we should thank [github](http://github.com) for easing what otherwise would have been a complicated collaboration.